typio/nervous/README.md

 ## Overview

-Attempting to be a mini [tensorflow/tfjs](https://github.com/tensorflow/tfjs) with GPU utilization through a WebGL backend.

-Take what you need ML framework for the browser.
+A take what you need ML framework for the browser.
 Providing [example models](https://nervous-demos.vercel.app) and the components to easily create your own.

+Mini and understandable functional ML library, with GPU acceleration using WebGPU.
+WebGPU has not yet been released as a standard but experimental implementations can be enabled on the major browsers.